tkk2018/dev-general/design-pattern/command/example1/README.md

 Check the `BleManager`.
 Originally, the `Request` doesn't extend the `Operation`.
-Unfortunately, I have not save before I change it.
+Unfortunately, I have not saved before I changed it.

 Basically, no need to type cast to execute type specific function.
 They are move to the their own classes.
 Make the `execute` of BleManager more cleaner.